yanbingtao/tp/docs/DeveloperGuide.md

 ![Structure of the Archive/Unarchive Component](images/ArchiveClassDiagram.png)

-*Figure 11.
+*Figure Archive-1.
 Overview class diagram representation of the person archiving/unarchiving implementation*

 Given below shows how the `c-archive`, `c-unarchive`, and `c-archive-all` mechanism works in steps based on different scenarios.
 Two activity diagrams are provided before each detailed explanation to describe how tCheck handles an archiving/unarchiving commands.
 Three sequence diagrams are attached after the description

-#####Archiving a person
+##### Archiving a person

 ![Structure of the Storage Component](images/ArchiveActivityDiagram.png)

-*Figure 12.
+*Figure Archive-2.
 Activity diagram representation of the general flow of archiving of a peron in tCheck*

 User can archive a specific person by entering the `c-archive INDEX` command.
 The following steps describe how this behavior is implemented: